 An MBA cybersecurity salary will offer a very high return on investment.
 According to Payscale, the average Information Assurance salary falls within the $98,000 range.
 Within metro cities of the United States, the top salaries for chief information security officers average up to $380,000.

-With an MBA in cybersecurity, students have the opportunity to work in one of the fastest growing fields in the workforce.
-Professionals with cybersecurity expertise are highly valued and find quick placements upon conferment.
+With an MBA in cybersecurity, students have the opportunity to work in one of the fastest-growing fields in the workforce.
+Professionals with cybersecurity expertise are valuable and find jobs quickly after graduating.